brianmccrory/jazzofjapan/_albums/tomoka-miwa-colors.md

    - L1190082x-1024.jpeg
    - L1190099x-1024.jpeg
 videos:
-   - {url: "TBD", comment: "TBD - Excerpt from \"Love Dance\", the second track from this album"}
    - {url: "https://youtu.be/ln7bWmGAxe8", comment: "A promotional video from Tomoka Miwa for an album containing original pop songs, released in 2017"}
+audio_embed:
+   {filename: "02-Love-Dance.mp3", comment: "Excerpt from \"Love Dance\", the second track from this album:"}
 ---
 Popular Tokyo-based singer Tomoka Miwa deploys her jazz palette on this live recording entitled *Colors in Silence* from 2015.
 Here, she sings standards "I've Got You Under My Skin", "My Favorite Things", and fan favorites "A House Is Not A Home", the classic bolero "Somon Novios", and the groovy samba-funk "Skindo-le-le".
 Adding to the canvas are a sultry "Love Dance" and a touching rendering of the beautiful hymn "Hallelujah".